 B.A., Wilfred Laurier University (Waterloo, ON); M.A., Ph.D., McMaster University (Hamilton, ON)

-My research is situated primarily in cultural geography and human ecology, ethnographic perspectives on globalization and neoliberalism, and the anthropology of space and place.
-My doctoral research examined the unique cultural geography of near-abandoned and isolated farming communities (i.e., almost “ghost towns”) throughout the North American High Plains (North Dakota, Saskatchewan, and Wyoming) and the Atlantic coast (Maine and Newfoundland).
-Specifically, I examined how a sense of place, or the idea of home is (or is not) maintained in these spaces through local histories, particularly in light of increased globalization and rural-urban migration.
+My research is situated primarily in cultural geography and human ecology, ethnographic perspectives on fiction, and the anthropology of exchange.
+My doctoral research examined the unique cultural geography of near-abandoned and isolated farming communities throughout the North American High Plains (South Dakota, North Dakota, Saskatchewan, and Wyoming) and island fishing villages in the North Atlantic (Maine and Newfoundland).
+Specifically, I examined how a sense of place, or the idea of home is (or is not) maintained in these spaces through local histories and personal narratives, particularly in light of contemporary patterns of globalization and increased rural to urban migration.

 My current research projects include an ethnographic examination of stone money on the Micronesian island of Yap (supported by a Marion and Jasper Whiting Travel Fellowship), and a cultural geography of Iceland's abandoned Hornstrandir peninsula.

 I am dedicated to the continual re-imagination of academic writing and research, constantly encouraging students to experiment and look for new ways to convey their ideas.
 I believe in experiential and experimental teaching and learning.
 To this end, my courses often include games, simulations and multi-modal assignments and exercises.
 I also believe that both writing and anthropology are essential components of a well-rounded liberal arts education, and my teaching and research reflect this engagement.